QubesOS/qubes-doc/BackupRestore.md

 Emergency Backup Recovery without Qubes
 ---------------------------------------

-The Qubes backup system was been designed with emergency disaster recovery in mind.
+The Qubes backup system has been designed with emergency disaster recovery in mind.
 No special Qubes-specific tools are required to access data backed up by Qubes.
 In the event a Qubes system is unavailable, you can access your data on any GNU/Linux system with the following procedure.

 1. Untar the main backup file.